ps-interactive/debugging-java-se-17/checkpoints/06-initialize-variable/metadata.md

 # Instructions
 Click the "Run" button to execute the program.
-Then identify the exception from the stack trace output to determine what to fix.
-Once you have fixed the error click run again to verify that the program executes without throwing an exception.
+Identify the error from the output to determine what to fix.

+Once you have fixed the error click run again to verify that the program executes without any errors.

 # Tasks
 no tasks